brandosha/brandosha.github.io/projects.md

 ## Battlesnake
 ###### February 2022

 "Avoiding Death" Winner of the Spring League 2020 Battlesnake platinum tournament.
 Software is a combination of MCTS and Q-Learning.
-Hadware is a free tier heroku dyno.
+Hardware is a free tier heroku dyno.

 `Go` `MCTS` `Game Theory`